 Golfo Dulce lies between the Osa Peninsula and the southern Pacific Coast of Costa Rica.
 Coronado Bay lies to the northwest.
-The peninsula contains a complex of national parks and protects one of the most significant stands of virgin rain forest in Central America.
+The peninsula contains a complex of national parks and protects one of Central America's most significant stands of the virgin rainforest.

-Golfo Dulce ("Sweet Gulf") is a gulf in Costa Rica, located in southern Puntarenas province.
+Golfo Dulce ("Sweet Gulf") is a gulf in Costa Rica in southern Puntarenas province.
 It takes its name from the large amount of freshwater that flows into it from four rivers whose mouths harbor large areas of protected mangroves.

 The gulf lies between the Osa Peninsula and the southern end of the Pacific Coast of Costa Rica and measures about 15 mi (24 km) in breadth.
 Costa Rica's other gulf, the Gulf of Nicoya, lies on the northern section of its Pacific coast.